gitpeut/NoriBigEye/README.md

    madctl = ST77XX_MADCTL_MX|ST77XX_MADCTL_RGB;
     eye[0].tft.sendCommand( ST77XX_MADCTL,&madctl,1 );

  Also ported pixel doubling from https://learn.adafruit.com/animated-electronic-eyes/overview This gives a scarier effect, which is the point I think.

- Unfortunately the graphics files from that project are not compatible for reasons unknown to me.
+ The graphics files from that project have been converted to a format,this (older) version of the uncanny eyes using tablegen_oldstyle.py in the convert directory.
+ For original graphics see the original code at https://github.com/adafruit/Uncanny_Eyes

+ Eyes are made to react on a proximity sensor which publishes it's status on mqtt.

+ Wifi SSID and password, mqtt server, username and passwordare stored in a headerfile wificredentials.h, which should contain the following variables with your own info:

+ ssid, password, mqttServer, mqttPort, mqttUser, mqttPassword.

+Security was not taken into account for this design.
+Yes, I know.